 These new physically based representations of roughness, had a much stronger theoretical grounding than Manning's equation and would seem to represent a threat to Eq.
 (2): a reason for rejecting the Manning approach.
-However, attempts were made to was more on the problems that Eq.
+However, attempts were made to show that the relationships were approximately equivalent (e.g. Pal, 1965).
+The focus was more on the problems that Eq.
 (7) and similar relationships represented for specifying n using grain size (e.g. Eq.
 4).
 In his classic study of Brandywine Creek despite making no explicit linkage to Keulegan's demonstration that relative roughness influenced mean velocity, Wolman (1955) was able to relate n to grain size provided he con-